FoothillComputerScience/advisory_agenda_june_2022/README.md

 - How can our students make sure their resumes stand out?
 - Would you be interested in helping students with resume workshop?

-##5.
-Questions on Format of Interviews
+## 5. Questions on Format of Interviews
 - If a student is going to an interview what are they expected to demonstrate?
 What kind of topics are you looking for proficiency in?
 - For example during interviews are students expected to...
- - ...solve puzzles?
+ - solve puzzles?
- - ...to write on a whiteboard?
+ - to write on a whiteboard?
- - ...to code on a computer?
+ - to code on a computer?
- - ...know about data structures and algorithms?
+ - know about data structures and algorithms?
    - Are there any favorite algorithms that you like to ask about?
    - Do students need to know the relative complexity of different algorithms?

 # New Certificates